akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 1. A new section appears under the `Product selection` part.

 :::info
-As for the `Product Selection`, all the actions are not yet available in the UI.
+As for the `Product Selection`, all the actions are not available yet in the UI.
 If you need to apply an action that is not managed for now, you can still import your YML file, and retrieve your rule in the PIM UI.
 :::

-[Here](get-started-with-the-rules-engine.html) is the list of all the actions you can do with the rules engine.
+[Here](get-started-with-the-rules-engine.html) is the list of all the actions you can do with the rules engine if you use the YML file import.

 Depending on the action you choose, the template changes.
 The table below lists all the actions that you can add via the PIM interface.